ksinha49/ai-services-lambda/services/llm-router/README.md

   --stack-name llm-router
 ```

-(If ``template.yaml`` does not yet exist, copy one of the other service
-templates as a starting point.)

 ## Usage

-The Lambda expects an OpenAI style payload.
-Example invocation using the
-AWS CLI:
+Send an OpenAI-style payload to the Lambda.
+For example using the AWS CLI:

 ```bash
 aws lambda invoke \